-D6a14 - May the employer asked the sick employee to submit to a medical counter-examination?
+D6a14 - May the employer ask the sick employee to submit to a medical counter-examination?

 Yes.

-Thus, when the employer has doubts as to the reality of the employee’s illness or if he fears that he has been given an indulgently accommodating certificate, he may ask the employee to submit, even during the period of medically ascertained sickness, to a medical counter-examination by a doctor having the same specialisation as the attending physician, or by a general practitioner.
+Thus, when the employer has doubts as to the reality of the employee’s illness or if he suspects that he has been given a medical certificate of convenience, he may ask the employee to submit, even during the period of medically certified sickness, to a medical counter-examination by a doctor having the same specialisation as the attending physician, or by a general practitioner.

-The doctor chosen by the employer may be established in the Grand Duchy of Luxembourg or in the State where the employee resides.
+The doctor chosen by the employer may be established in the Grand Duchy of Luxembourg or in the employee's country of residence.
 The employer may also send the doctor to the employee’s home.

 In such case, the doctor’s fees are to be borne by the employer.